… and ring… and photos?

 Moving on to your ring.
 What should you do with this piece of beautiful jewellery?

 There is no right answer here, and it is completely up to you.
 There is often great sentimental and emotional attachment to the ring that you most likely wore every day of your relationship.
-Some people are ready to sell their ring pretty quickly after a separation, while others wait a long time—sometimes years.
+Some people are ready to sell their ring pretty quickly after separation, while others wait a long time—sometimes years.
 Having it remade into a different piece of jewellery is also an option.

 Aside from material reminders, another issue many separated people face is what to do with their photos and other mementos?